 Where the function arguments are listed in the table below:

 |array||-||The array of values within which you want to find the relative position of a specific value.|

 |x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values.
 If x is not found in the array, the array values are interpolated to calculate the percentage rank).(|

-Cells B1-B4 of the spreadsheet below show examples of the Excel Percentrank Function, all of which are used to calculate the relative position of a specific value, within the array of values in cells A1-A9.
+Cells B1-B4 of the spreadsheet below show examples of the Excel Percentrank Function, used to calculate the relative position of various values within the array of values in cells A1-A9.

 Further examples of the Excel Percentrank function can be found on the Microsoft Office website